arpansharma/Geeks-for-Geeks/README.md

-# A Solution of the problems on Geeks for Geeks
+# A Solution for the problems on Geeks for Geeks